ryanisnan/pg-clean-to-s3/README.md

 ##Get the app##
 `git clone https://github.com/ryanisnan/pg-clean-to-s3.git`

-##Implement db_prune.sh##
-Using simple PSQL commands, implement whatever pruning instructions you require.
-Some examples are, changing all user passwords to "1234".
-This step is entirely project dependent, and is left up to you to implement.

-Note the script path, as you will use it in the next step.
+##Implement a cleanup script, and make it referenced by $PRUNE_SCRIPT##
+Do whatever you want here.
+Go nuts.
+Every project is different, and every database needs tweaking in its own specific ways.

 ##Configure your environment variables##